The Secret About Leak Detection & LDAR

 “Half of all leak-related emissions in the sector originate from approximately five percent of the sources.”~Recent Environmental Science & Technology article

-Taking a different perspective, some visionary operators are now viewing super emitters as opportunities for recapturing gas – and profits.
-Rather than see super emitters (and little leakers, too) and the rules that regulate them as nuisances, these managers and owners welcome the prospect of doing more leak monitoring and repair.
-With new technologies making leak detection more straightforward and cheaper than ever, shrewd operators are less reluctant to invest in the equipment and staff training to take advantage of these opportunities.
+Taking a different perspective, some visionary operators are now viewing super emitters as opportunities for recapturing gases – and profits.
+Rather than see super emitters (and small leaks, too) and the rules that regulate them as nuisances, these managers and owners welcome the prospect of doing more leak monitoring and repair.
+With new detector technologies and innovative leak detection services making leak detection more straightforward and cheaper than ever, shrewd operators are less reluctant to invest in the equipment and staff training to take advantage of these opportunities.
 They understand that how leaky they let their systems become determines how leaky their site’s profits will be.

 The Challenges of Cumbersome LDAR Reporting